Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.md

 	1. Select the platform value: **osx**.
 	2. Click **Save file**.

+2. Change the permissions of the file.
+Run the following command:

+    ```
+    chmod u+x logging-cli-darwin-amd64-0.1.1
+    ```
+     {: codeblock}

-2. Install the plugin.
+3. Install the plugin.
 Run the following command:

     ```
     bx plugin install -f logging-cli-darwin-amd64-0.1.1